Notting Hill Pub EIS

 Update 31 March 2017 – a large EIS portfolio has now invested in this offer: we expect it to reach capacity soon

 For over a century this Notting Hill pub been run as a traditional public house and music venue supported by a loyal community of artists, bohemians, politicians and everything in between.
 A dispute between the former managers and landlord means the pub has now been closed for approximately one year.

-Ducalian has agreed to buy the freehold for £5.4 million (this equates to approximately £655 per sq. ft.) and refit the pub.
+Ducalian has agreed to buy the freehold for £5.4 million (this equates to approximately £655 per sq ft) and refit the pub.
 EIS advance assurance has been received.
-Contracts are due to exchange by 4 April 2017.

 The refurbishment will keep the ‘local’ feel, build on the pub’s existing reputation for music and food, and add a restaurant and private members bar upstairs.
 The plan is to complete this refurbishment and reopen by the end of Q1 2018.